hl7-eu/laboratory/input/pagecontent/obligations.md

 * the [Repository](ActorDefinition-actor-repos-eu-lab.html) ; and
 * the [Consumer](ActorDefinition-actor-consumer-eu-lab.html)

-The first is the actor creating the report. this repost can be send to a consumer or to a repository for the report storage and sharing
+The first is the actor creating the report.
+This report can be send to a consumer or to a repository for report storage and sharing.
-The second is the system maintaining a copy of the report received, to store and make it availaìble for the consumers.
+The second actor is the system maintaining a copy of the report received, to store and make it availaìble for the consumers.
-The last one is the system using the report received or retrieved.
+The last actor is the system using the report received or retrieved.

 <p>{% include actors.svg %}</p>